The Whale Is Out, But Wonka Is In

 I was so happy to see our plus size bestie Sharon in Barbie - and even more happy to see her as a member of Barbie’s main squad.
 However, I did have a problem with Sharon’s character that I frequently have with fat characters surrounded by only thin ones - the costuming is always so different between them.
 You can see that even in the image below, Sharon’s Barbie is in a tracksuit, while the others are dressed to the nines and in far more revealing clothes.
 This happens often (I always think of Glee, where Mercedes’ competition costumes always have the shoulders covered and her teammates don’t).
 Even in the beach scenes in Barbie, Sharon is fully covered.
 I don’t want to discount that this may have been to make Sharon comfortable and at her request, however, the effect has still been to hide fat bodies.
 Also - no fat Kens?

 An unsuspecting candidate - although one I would give zero stars for fat representation if I could - Wonka styles Keegan-Michael Key of Key and Peele fame in fat suits of increasing size as the film progresses.
-Key plays a police chief who is set on preventing Wonka from establishing his factory, so Wonka bribes him with chocolate.
+Key plays a police chief who is set on preventing Wonka from establishing his factory because Wonka's competitors bribe him with chocolate.
 Simple enough, and ACAB all the way, but instead of creating a complex and interesting villain, they simply give you a fat person to laugh at.
 The jokes range from piles of candy wrappers spilling out of his car (because all fat people binge eat on the job, right?), to his belt buckle popping off at a pivotal moment, to the exaggerated sweating, creaking, and groaning noises he constantly makes.
 This isn’t to mention the fact that we are STILL doing fat suits in 2023.
 Also, I think it is particularly pernicious to depict fat people like this in a film aimed at children.

 If we were trying to think of our DREAM film there would be absolutely nothing better than a film by a fat person, about a fat person, for a fat person.
 And that’s what Your Fat Friend is.
 We are certainly all familiar with the fabulous Aubrey Gordon, and her film with Jeanie Finlay has just finished up the festival circuit and will hopefully be coming to a cinema near us soon!
 The film is about “fat, family, the complexities of change and the deep, messy feelings we hold about our bodies”.
 It will be magical and I really hope it takes the world by storm.